 1. What kind of song should I sing?

-No. The purpose of the open call is to gauge people's voices, energy, personality, and looks.
+No. The purpose of the open call is to gauge people's voices, energy, personality, and confidence.
 We will judge your acting solely through your vocal audition.

-Open call auditions are held in a private room, where you will sing for members of the production staff.
+Open call auditions are held in a private room, where you will sing for members of the production staff and artistic team.

-4. Do I need a headshot and résumé?
+5. Do I need a headshot and resume?

-5. If I am bringing my résumé, what should be on it?
+6. If I am bringing my resume, what should be on it?

-You should have all of your personal physical information like height, weight, eye color, hair color, etc. Also, you should describe/list your background in dance, theater, and music training.
+Your theatrical resume should describe/list your background in dance, theater, and music training.
 A list of your past performing experiences should also be included.
-This information is all asked from on the audition application, so it will save your hand from writing it if you bring it with you.
+This information is all asked for on the audition application, so it will save you from having to restate it and give the production staff a better idea of your past experiences.

 After the second open call, we place a callback list on the main page of the LTC website.
+After this, expect to receive an email with specific sides and information regarding the callback.
 We will announce final casting the same way and a member of the production staff will be in contact about the first rehearsal.

 If you are not called back, it means we have seen all we need to see of you.
 You should still check the website once the cast list is posted to see if you are cast.